 Admin Group.
 When a user connects to the IBM SPSS Statistics Administration Console, the server software checks if the user is a member of the administrator group.
 The administrator group corresponds to a system account group on the machine on which the server software is installed.
 Any member of the administrator group has administrative-level rights to the server software.
-This means that a member of this group can use the IBM SPSS Statistics Administrator group.
+This means that a member of this group can use the IBM SPSS Statistics Administration Console to configure the server.
+You can specify any system account group to be the administrator group.
 However, if the server software cannot find the group, it will revert to the default group, which is the administrator group for the computer on which the server software is installed (for example, the Administrators group on an English Windows system).